1995 – 2012

-And picking up on the burgeoning Drag King scene, the popular lesbian dance party Her-She Bar hosted a series of Drag King contests in 1996.
+And picking up on the burgeoning Drag King scene, the popular lesbian dance party Her-She Bar in Manhattan hosted a series of Drag King contests in 1996.
 Dred won every round to become Her-She Bar’s reigning Drag King winner.
 This spawned a frenzy of interest and club appearances throughout all of New York City.

 In 1999, Dred participated in the first International Drag King Extravaganza (commonly called IDKE) in Columbus, Ohio.
 This was a 3 day event that promoted community among Drag Kings on an international level.
 Dred’s performances were well documented in The Drag King Anthology edited by Donna Troka, Kathleen Lebesco and Jean Noble.